 Troy, Ohio 45373

-SmithFly Designs offers American made fly fishing packs, pouches and accessories with interchangeable parts that enable fly fishermen to customize their gear and build the perfect pack.
+SmithFly Designs design and builds innovative gear for fly fisherman.
 It was founded by designer and fly fisherman Ethan Smith in 2010 and is based in Troy, Ohio.
-The SmithFly retail shop has our complete inventory of soft goods as well as complimentary line of products like fly rods, reels, nets, flies terminal tackle, paddle boards and kayaks.
+The SmithFly showroom and retail shop has our complete inventory of soft goods as well as complimentary line of products like fly rods, reels, nets, flies terminal tackle.

 Hello and thanks for stopping by.
 I’m Ethan Smith founder and principal of SmithFly Designs.
 In 2010 after years of frustration I finally became fed up with the vests packs and bags available to fly fisherman and I set out to design a completely new set of gear that allows fisherman to compile their own gear based on their own needs.

 On a river northern Michigan, I had my vest stowed in the drift boat and became frustrated at the fact that when I went to get something out of it, I felt like I was wrestling an octopus.
 What a PAIN!
 I realized in that moment that being able to take the pockets off of a vest, fully loaded with all my stuff, and attach those pockets to a bag would save me a bunch of headaches.